anodyne/nova/README.md

 * updated the wiki categories to handle a description as well
 * updated the jquery ui images to the base theme
 * updated the jquery ui theme stylesheet to the base theme
+* updated the version history to use the Markdown parser
+* updated the version history accordion to be collapsible
 * removed old jquery ui files (version 1.8 uses a new naming scheme for the .js files)
 * removed test update file
 * removed the version.xml file